Skip to content

 Below are some ideas of the different types of career opportunities you could get involved with:

-Professional Sport: Performer/player, Fitness coach, Sports coach, exercise & sport scientists, performance data analysist, dietitian, Media & marketing consultant, website design, sport development officer, Sport commentator, Club physio/doctor, catering manager, assistant coach and youth team coach.
+Professional Sport: Performer/player, Fitness coach, Sports coach, exercise & sport scientists, performance data analyst, dietitian, Media & marketing consultant, website design, sport development officer, Sport commentator, Club physio/doctor, catering manager, assistant coach and youth team coach.

 Health: Doctor, Physio, sports therapist, sports massage, nurse and working in other areas of the NHS.